 Everyone is going to fall in love with these Orange Chocolate Chip Ricotta Cookies!
 They’re so good in fact that I’d definitely add them to my list of top 5 favorite Christmas cookies!

 I really am head over heels in love with these cookies!
 They are dreamy in so many ways, especially the way they melt in your mouth.
 They’re basically soft little pillows of bliss, and I promise people will beg you for the recipe.

-They have that irresistable flavor blend of fresh orange and dark chocolate – and it’s not just a hint.
-You know these are orange and chocolate cookies.
+They have that irresistible flavor blend of fresh orange and dark chocolate—and it’s not just a hint.
+You KNOW these are orange and chocolate cookies.

-The ricotta on the other hand – that’s not a flavor you taste so don’t be worried about that if you haven’t ever made Italian ricotta cookies before.
+The ricotta on the other hand is a much more subtle flavor, so don’t be worried about that if you haven’t ever made Italian ricotta cookies before.

-Oh and let’s not forget about that finishing touch – that sweet and simple glaze just takes them over the top!
+Oh and let’s not forget about that finishing touch—that sweet and simple glaze will have you licking your fingers, and the plate!

 Ingredients Needed for These Cookies